 Eventually, you’re going to want a way to keep things organized.
 You’ll have handfuls of embroidery floss, needles, and scissors which will need a home.

 A shoe box can work temporarily but if your supply inventory outgrows it you’ll want to invest in some floss bobbins and a container and a sewing basket.
-I would invest in one sooner than later.
-It’s worth it!
+It will be much easier to find the color thread you need if they’re organized.

 Last on the list of hand embroidery supplies is optional but really nice.
 I just love a delicious cup of coffee or tea to enjoy while I work.